MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-preferences.md

 Part of application record in Applications dictionary.

-When set to TRUE in the application record, application will not be displayed on MAU GUI.
+When set to TRUE in the application record, application won't be displayed on MAU GUI.

 | Category | Details |
 | --- | --- |